bhstalel/pymake-demo/README.md

 ## TODO

+- [ ] Use `PyMakeDep` class to handle if a command should be executed or not
 - [ ] Handle variable expansion recursively
 - [ ] Handle file depends
 - [ ] Make `target` argument with default value, if default run first target